barryclark/jekyll-now/_posts/2016-08-22-state-of-our-api-strategy.md

 While this blog post was largely sponteneous, our offer to provide the API Management Portal as Open Source to API Gateway vendors is serious.

 Our industry has benefited greatly from the openness and sharing of knowledge not just within the API community but also through the commercial sponsorship of API Management vendors like [Mulesoft](https://www.mulesoft.com), [Layer7](http://www.ca.com/us/products/api-management.html), [Apigee](http://apigee.com) and many others.
 (Disclosure: I am a former member of the Layer7 sponsored [API Academy](http://www.apiacademy.co))

+---

+PS: If you are like me you might be curious why we called our API Portal `wicked` - well we first had a different name but the Mashape folks asked us to change it as to not confuse it with their commercial offerings.
+Since Mashape has been very supportive and also provided Kong as Open Source, we felt that we owed them.
+We then thought of our goal to povide `wicked (good) APIops` and hence the name `Wicked` was born.
+It helps that it is also a play on [Wicket](http://www.thefreedictionary.com/wicket) as in "..1.
+A small door or gate, especially one built into or near a larger one. .."